jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 All `End-Users` should have, at least, a minimum level of access to all untenanted API's based on a specific feature set, otherwise they literally have no access to do anything in the system.
 By default, every end-user in the system should have the `PlatformFeatures.Basic` feature set, used for accessing all untenanted APIs, and some Tenanted APIs, no matter what subscription plan they have.

-In most SaaS products there are one or more pricing tiers.
+In most SaaS products, there are one or more pricing tiers.
 These are analog to "features".

 It is likely that every product will define its own custom tiers and features as a result.

-By default, we've defined `Basic` to represent a free set of features, that every user should have at a bear minimum.
+By default, we've defined `Basic` to represent a free set of features that every user should have at a bare minimum.
 This "feature set" needs to be made available even when the end-user loses their access to the rest of the system.
 For example, their free-trial expired.
 We've also defined `PaidTrial` to be used for a free-trial notion, and other tiers for paid pricing tiers.
 These are expected to be renamed for each product.

+### Web Application Authentication/Authorization

+Web applications are typically implemented in a browser using JavaScript.
+A browser application (or JS app) operates in a very hostile environment, where the running code is more open to attack than many other kinds of applications.

+In this kind of environment, web browsers must collaborate with web applications to provide stateless and secure environments to run.
+Unlike other platforms, standard measures like encrypted storage of secrets are not 100% achievable, and stateless are harder to achieve.

+There are few reliable measures that can be utilized, like Http-Only cookies, and even then, additional measures need to be taken (i.e., CSRF measures) to ensure that those are not compromised either.

+See [BEFFE](0110-back-end-for-front-end.md) for more details on how Authentication and Authorization are implemented in the web application.